tl-its-umich-edu/udp-validation-fixtures/README.md

     2. {"urn:uuid:52e61d74-bd42-46d3-9610-487ab04c8102": {"STREAM-unizin-umich-umich-stream-GoldUMichLectureCapture-dev": "37314317365443"}}
 10. Fixture `quarantine_flow.json` Test case: E-21 Ended up in the quarantine bucket(Buckets/stream-unizin-udp-quarantine-umich-dev/STREAM-unizin-umich-umich-stream-GoldLectureCapture-dev)
       {HTTP code: Response} => {200: {"urn:uuid:d997cdea-57ee-4673-a392-191f16128e82": {"STREAM-unizin-umich-umich-stream-GoldUMichLectureCapture-dev": "40055452352074"}}}
+11. Fixture `event_in_big_query_timed_1.json`, Test case: E-20 Events are in BigQuery with enriched.
+Verifed that data that is enriched have correct CloudSQL record number.
+More on how to verify enriched events is described below